NushaMBZ/aide-memoire/Level 4/AGM4367/N Unit-02 S-13.md

 > [!definition]
 > #Q
-> Comparative advantage :: refers to the ability of a country or region to produce a good or service at a lower opportunity cost than another country or region.
-> #/Q

-> [!definition]
-> #Q
 > Exchange :: is the voluntary trading of goods and services between two or more parties.
 International trade is a type of exchange that occurs between countries.
 > #/Q

 ## Theory of Absolute Advantage
-#Q
+#Q #AOSR/7epib
-The theory of absolute advantage :: is an economic theory that states that a country should <mark style="background: #ABF7F7A6;">specialize in the production of goods and services in which it has an absolute advantage and trade those goods and services with other countries for goods and services in which those countries have an absolute advantage.</mark>
+The theory of absolute advantage :: is an economic theory that states that a country should <mark style="background: #ABF7F7A6;">specialize in the production of goods and services in which it has an absolute advantage and trade those goods and services with other countries for goods and services in which those countries have an absolute advantage.</mark> #AOSR/7epib/s/5ern

 $$
 OPC=\frac{\text{Sacrificing Units}}{\text{Increasing Units}}